kubauth/kubauth-doc/docs/40-applications-integration/120-harbor.md

     ```

-> `harbor.ingress.kubo6.mbp` must be replaced by your Harbor entry point (In 2 locations)
+- `harbor.ingress.kubo6.mbp` must be replaced by your Harbor entry point (In 2 locations)
 - The sample password is 'harbor123'.
 Thus, the `hashedSecret` value is the result of a <br>`kc hash harbor123` command.
+- `displayName`, `description` and `entryURL` attributes are optionals.
+Aim is to integrate Harbor in a list of available applications.
+  This list will be displayed on a specific page (`https://kubauth.ingress.kubo6.mbp/index`) or an the Logout page.

 Apply this manifest: